- WHERE TO STAY

 This particular tour has great scope for flexibility in terms of departure time, especially in the summer months.

-The classic schedule for this tour is a departure around 8am, visiting Windsor Castle, home of the Queen with much more than the castle to see, then a visit to one of the most famous ancient monuments in the world Stonehenge.
+The classic schedule for this tour is a departure around 8am, visiting Windsor Castle, favourite residence of Her Late Majesty Queen Elizabeth II, with much more than the castle to see, then a visit to one of the most famous ancient monuments in the world, Stonehenge.

 Most private customers also ask us to recommend a memorable place for lunch too.